Court of Common Pleas (Ireland): The move to Carlow in the 1360s

+the Patent Rolls as "Chief Justice of the Common Bench of the King of Carlow".

 Abolition

 Under the Supreme Court of Judicature Act (Ireland) 1877, the Court of Common Pleas was merged into the new High Court of Justice in Ireland as one of its constituent divisions; the Chief Justice of the Irish Common Pleas retained his old rank.
 After the first decade of the new Court's existence, it was decided that it could be made to work more efficiently by merging the Common Pleas and Queen's Bench Divisions.
 The Division thereafter was called Queen's Bench, and the term Common Pleas fell into disuse.